philipturner/home-built-stm/README.md

 Finally, I took a top-down aerial view image.
 I used 0.5x magnification on my phone, held it high above the jig, and cropped out the content surrounding the jig.
 I don't know if this technique improved planarity of the image.
 It will allow semi-accurate reverse engineering to extract dimensions too large for the capiler.
 With all of this data, I might be able to find dimensions for the wood block.
 Although I still don't understand how the jig fully constrains its movement.

 ![Image 4450](./Documentation/CNCMachining/IMG_4450.JPG)

+I learned something after reading some documentation embedded in the Denford CNC software.
+A "billet" is an unfinished piece of stock, or the block of material that has yet to be machined.
+Its dimensions must be specified in the G-code to render a "VR" simulation of the machining process.
+I assume the billet is always rectangular and aligned with the 3 cartesian axes.